Proceed with caution when considering snap on veneers.

 In few instances would a dental professional recommend removable veneers.

-More often than not, the results that these clip on solutions offer are far inferior to that offered by a dentist.
+More often than not, the results that these direct-to-customer clip on solutions offer are far inferior to those offered by a dentist.

 There is a significant variance in the quality, durability, materials, look and overall results you get from these snap on smiles, not to mention the customer service.

-They certainly serve a purpose, but when it really comes down to it, for the vast majority of people, these cheap veneers are not a viable alternative to the veneers offered by a dentist.
+They certainly serve a purpose.
+But when it really comes down to it these cheap veneers are not a viable alternative to the veneers offered by a dentist.
 They are too fragile, require additional maintenance and simply do not look as good and potentially pose a long term risk to your natural teeth.